iturovsky/iturovsky.github.io/_posts/2020-11-26-your-filename.md

 * you may want to have functionality DSC does not provide
 * you are interested in have control over the code doing the changes

+### Starting point and disclaimers

+We will asume that we have the following in place:
+* AD is up and running
+* it consists of one forest with one domain
+* server for Exchange installation is just fresh installed Windows joined to the domain

+_Disclaimer:_ what is described here is just POC and reasearching project.
+It may not be in compliance with best practices from security and performance perspective.

 ### Base Ingridients

 Ansible requires 3 components: